noanabeshima/tinymodel/README.md

-TinyModel is a 44M parameter model trained on TinyStories for mechanistic interpretability.
+TinyModel is a 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability.

 It has 4 layers, uses ReLU activations, and has no layernorms.